 - Primary: A primary market deals with the introduction of fresh stocks and bonds that are rolled out for sale for the first time.
 Examples are Initial Public Offerings (IPOs) for stocks.
 All Mutual Fund investments also fall under the Primary Market.

-- Secondary: A secondary market deals with the trading of listed stocks which means that the secondary market is a place where investors buy and sell securities they already own.
+- Secondary: A secondary market deals with the trading of listed stocks which means that a secondary market is a place where investors buy and sell securities they already own.
 It is what most people typically refer to as the “stock market,” though stocks are also sold on the primary market when they are first issued.

 What is a PIS Account?